RTL’s Real Truth about Lawyers # 1: “I want the meanest lawyer I can find; after all, he’s going to fight for me the hardest, right…?”

 Judges don’t rule on antics.
 But, just like in most of the rest of life, too many people follow what they ‘think’ is good advice.
 The smarter among us seek good advice to cut through that bs and get to what truly ‘works’ rather than a ‘good show’ they ‘think works’.
 That ‘good show’ is most probably because someone is ‘playing’ them who is willing to sacrifice their interests for his own.
 It’s highly unethical, and it happens every single day, and that’s the simple truth about lawyers.
 Don’t be fooled by such ‘carnyism’.

+A good attorney always fights for his client, but a bad attorney will often ‘put up a fight’ to camouflage his inadequacies by playing to a client’s misplaced emotions.
 Think wisely about that the next time you’re choosing representation and four out of five lawyers you speak to spend a half hour pumping you full of ‘piss and vinegar’ to try and garner a fee.